AlexCC93/ROS2course/docs/source/Writing service and client. Python.rst

 About the ``<depend>`` tags:

 - This tag is a more general declaration of dependency.
-- It's used to specify both build-time and runtime dependencies.
+- It is used to specify both build-time and runtime dependencies.
 - ``<depend>`` includes both the dependencies needed for compilation and those needed at runtime.
 - It encompasses a wider range of dependencies compared to ``<exec_depend>``.